Common name: Rough Daisy-bush

 Other Australian states: Vic.

-Varieties of this species are not recognized in this treatment.
+Messina et al. recognise four subspecies in O. asterotricha, of which only subsp. glaucophylla occurs in NSW.
+The remaining three subsp. are confined to Victoria.
 The varietal name O. asterotricha var. parvifolia Benth. has been applied (incorrectly) to specimens with leaves that are generally short and crowded.

 Text by N. S. Lander